 The Customer Experience team focuses on customer understanding, experience design, measurement and feedback.
 The Service Transitions team works to streamline delivery and effective risk management via a comprehensive transition and service integration framework.

-The Finance Commercial & Corporate Services directorate, provides strategic financial advice, management and business analytics to support robust decision making.
+The Finance directorate, provides strategic financial advice, management and business analytics to support robust decision making.
 They ensure compliance with relevant policies, procedures, legislation and regulations and identify opportunities for innovation to increase value across the system.

 Key areas of focus are statutory reporting, budgets and forecasting, governance, costing analysis, price modelling, analytics and asset management.

-Corporate and ICT Procurement partner with industry through each phase of the procurement, design and delivery of ICT solutions.
+ICT Procurement partners with industry through each phase of the procurement, design and delivery of ICT solutions.
 This partnership approach enables us to meet our customer’s needs more thoroughly and effectively than the traditional supplier/customer relationship.

-The Investment, Strategy and Architecture directorate comprises three teams: Investment Management, Strategy and Innovation, Enterprise Architecture, and Digital Health Facilities Planning.
+The Investment, Strategy and Architecture directorate comprises four teams: Investment Management, Strategy and Innovation, Enterprise Architecture, and Cross Government Partnerships.
 Their areas of focus include the development and monitoring of statewide ICT strategies, setting investment priorities, advising our partners on effective enterprise change capability and leading ICT policy development to support our ICT solutions.